MicrosoftDocs/visualstudio-docs/mac/build-actions.md

 ## Set a build action

-To set a build action for a file in Visual Studio for Mac, you can select and hold (or right-click) on any file and browsing to **Build Action**, as illustrated below:
+To set a build action for a file in Visual Studio for Mac, you can right-click on any file and browsing to **Build Action**, as illustrated below:

 ![Selecting Compile build action from Solution Explorer](media/projects-and-solutions-image1.png)